-After overhauling a vintage row house in DC’s Shaw neighborhood (see H&D cover story, Spring 2018), Patrick Brian Jones immediately began designing a new carriage house on the same property.
+After overhauling a vintage row house in DC’s Shaw neighborhood, Patrick Brian Jones immediately began designing a new carriage house on the same property.
 The owners wanted the 22-by-30-foot structure to contain guest quarters and a garage, and Jones’ plan smoothly integrated both, orienting the carriage house towards a shared backyard rather than the alley behind the main residence.

 “The owners use this as a guest suite, so it connects to the house via a walkway,” he explains.
 Like the main house, it’s clad in brick “because we wanted the two structures to communicate back and forth.”